Aliases: CT1, UST2r

 Gene name: Solute carrier family 22 member 5 (SLC22A5)

 Rat Octn2 (organic cation/carnitine transporter novel type 2) is a specific sodium/L-carnitine co-transporter .
 OCTN2/Octn2 was one of the first uptake transporters cloned from rat [1, 2], human and mouse tissues, respectively.
 Expression of OCTN2/Octn2 is relatively ubiquitous .
-In general, tissue distribution of OCTN2/Octn2 is similar in human and rats [6-12], while a few differences do exist in function.
+In general, tissue distribution of OCTN2/Octn2 is similar in human and rats [6-12], while a few differences in function have been noted.
 OCTN2/Octn2-mediated organic cation transport is pH-sensitive [13, 14].

 1. Schomig, E., et al., Molecular cloning and characterization of two novel transport proteins from rat kidney.
 FEBS Lett, 1998.
 425(1): p.
 79-86.